JacksonKolb/Flip-Take-Home/README.md

 ## Design Decisions

 ### State Management Pattern
-- **Why we used it**: We chose the state management pattern to manage the user interactions step-by-step.
+- **Why we used it**: I chose the state management pattern to manage the user interactions step-by-step.
 It helps keep the code organized, especially when dealing with a bunch of different user input stages.
 - **What's good about it**:
   - **Keeps things separate**: Each state like `GreetState` and `OrderState` handles its own thing.
 This makes it easier to understand and manage.
   - **Easy to add more**: Adding new steps or types of interactions is straightforward, which is great for future updates.